intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 The PC intends to continue engaging with network operators after the workshop to facilitate information sharing and gather their feedback, helping to shape the next steps and outcomes of the workshop.

 # Workshop Scope and Discussion
 The workshop was organized across three days with all-group discussion slots, one per day.
 The following topic areas were identified and the program committee organized paper submissions into three main themes for each of the three discussion slots.
 During each discussion, those papers were presented sequentially with open discussion held at the end of each day.
+On the last day, a discussion on the key takeaways from the workshop and possible next steps took place.

 ## Session I: Past (lookback, analysis)

+The first day of the workshop focused on reflecting on the past by reviewing the evolution of network management since the 2002 workshop, analyzing both the successes and the challenges encountered along the way.
+The presentations covered a range of topics, including reflections on the history of network management, lessons learned from widely used tools, practices in constrained networks, and the need to reconsider how network management models and protocols are standardized within the IETF.

+The workshop began by reflecting on the IAB’s role in shaping the evolution of network management, focusing on the context and key outcomes of the previous workshop, an assessment of the current state, and an acknowledgement of some regrets. {{SCHONWALDER}} emphasized the need to shift the focus from device-level configuration to network and service-level configuration.
+Key properties highlighted for effective network and service configurations included being Composable, Declarative, Reproducible, and Verifiable.
+An operator’s perspective highlighted that the recommendations of {{RFC3535}}, which led to the development of YANG and NETCONF, have been successful in addressing device configuration.
+However, in certain areas, advancements in semantics and protocols for streaming telemetry have even surpassed the original scope. {{LARSSON}} stressed the need to prioritize service modeling, including operational state, to support closed-loop automation.
+Furthermore, the absence of open-source tools, NMS and device model implementations was recognized as a significant obstacle to advancing standardization efforts.

 ## Session II: Present (identified problems & requirements)